davidwrede/chef-web-docs-1/step_knife/step_knife_ssl_check_bad_ssl_certificate.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag knife_ssl_check_bad_ssl_certificate

-If the |ssl| certificate cannot be verified, the response to
+If the SSL certificate cannot be verified, the response to

 .. code-block:: bash